Dementia and Alzheimer’s – What’s the Difference?

 - Alzheimer Society of Ireland

 - Online groups and daycare centres in your local area

-Our homes at Trinity care all provide individualised, professional dementia care, for long-term residential care and respite services.
+Our nursing homes at Trinity Care all provide individualised, professional dementia care, for long-term residential care and respite services.
 If you have any questions or would like to talk with us more regarding an assessment or to visit any of our homes please don’t hesitate to contact us